Admission and Degree Requirements

 Incoming students are expected to have an educational background that prepares them for their doctoral study.
 The elements of that background may vary depending on the area of research to be pursued and its associated methodology.
 Applicants who are admitted without this background may be asked to take additional coursework as part of their doctoral studies.

 The objective of the doctoral program is to prepare graduates to contribute to the discipline through research and creative leadership.
 Emphasizing research, the program allows students to pursue advanced studies in the information discipline and in related subject areas, to study appropriate method and theory, and to learn to engage in advanced research by carrying out a guided and supervised dissertation project.
 The program is interdisciplinary; students must take courses from other University offerings to supplement those in the School of Information.

-Students must complete at least thirty-nine semester hours of coursework, consisting of nine hours of required seminars, twelve hours of methods courses, nine hours of required electives in the student’s major area within the school, and nine hours of elective courses from outside the school.
+Students must complete at least 39 semester hours of coursework, consisting of nine hours of required seminars, 12 hours of methods courses, nine hours of required electives in the student’s major area within the school, and nine hours of elective courses from outside the school.

 Students must also pass a qualifying examination before being admitted to candidacy.
 Finally, students must complete and defend a dissertation representing an original contribution to knowledge in the discipline.

 Detailed information is available at the School of Information's website.

 Certificate of Advanced Study and Endorsement of Specialization

 The School of Information offers a general certificate of advanced study (CAS) and endorsement of specialization (EoS) that can be tailored to meet the individual needs of experienced information professionals.